BPI warns users against phishing emails

-The Bank of the Philippine Islands (BPI) recently issued a warning to users of BPIExpressOnline, its online banking facility, against phishing emails.
+The Bank of the Philippine Islands (BPI) has constantly been issuing a warning to users of BPI ExpressOnline (BPI EOL), its online banking facility, against phishing emails.
 Phishing — pronounced “fishing” as in “fishing for information” — is a type of deception designed to steal one’s personal data such as credit card numbers, passwords, and account login information.

-How to check whether an email is a phishing email or not and how to protect oneself from phishing is discussed in the What is Phishing? article.
+How to check whether an email is a phishing email or not is discussed in our Tips to Protect yourself from Phishing Scams article.

 Phishing Scams on the Rise